spatie/laravel-permission/README.md

 }
 ```

-This package allows for users to be associated with roles.
-Permissions can be associated with roles.
+This package allows for users to be associated with permissions and roles.
+Every role is associated with multiple permissions.
 A `Role` and a `Permission` are regular Eloquent models.
-They can have a name and can be created like this:
+They have a name and can be created like this:

 ```php
 use Spatie\Permission\Models\Role;